Windows Vista Services Configuration: Turn Off / Disable Background Services to Improve System Performance

-We have posted our exclusive services configuration guide for Windows XP in past and now its turn of Windows Vista.
-In this tutorial we'll learn about the system services which are not essential and can be safely set to MANUAL to speed up your Windows and to optimize overall system performance.
+We have posted our exclusive Windows XP services configuration guide in past and now its turn of Windows Vista.
+In this tutorial we’ll learn about the Windows services which are not essential and can be safely disabled or set to MANUAL to speed up your Windows Vista and to optimize overall system performance.

 So without wasting time, lets start the tutorial: